brokenhandsio/SteamPress/README.md

 * `posts` - a Node containing data about the posts and metadata for the paginator.
 You can access the posts by calling the `.data` object on it, which is an array of blog posts if there are any.
 The posts will be made with a `longSnippet` context (see below)
 * `tags` - an array of tags if there are any
 * `user` - the currently logged in user if a user is currently logged in
+* `disqusName` - the name of your Disqus site it configured
 * `blogIndexPage` - a boolean saying we are on the index page of the blog - useful for navbars

 ### `blogpost.leaf`